treeverse/lakeFS/docs/howto/garbage-collection.md

 ---
 layout: default
-title: (deprecated) Committed Objects
+title: Garbage Collection
 description: Clean up unnecessary objects using the garbage collection feature in lakeFS.
 parent: Garbage Collection
 grand_parent: How-To
-nav_order: 10
+nav_order: 1
 has_children: false
+redirect_from:
+  - /reference/garbage-collection.html
+  - /howto/garbage-collection-index.html
 ---

-# Garbage Collection: committed objects
+[lakeFS Cloud](https://lakefs.cloud) users enjoy a managed garbage collection service, and do not need to run this Spark program.

-{: .warning-title }
+{: .tip }

-> Deprecation notice
->
-> This page describes a deprecated feature.
-Please visit the new [garbage collection documentation](./garbage-collection.md).
+# Garbage Collection

 By default, lakeFS keeps all your objects forever.
 This allows you to travel back in time to previous versions of your data.
-However, sometimes you may want to hard-delete your objects - namely, delete them from the underlying storage.
+However, sometimes you may want to remove the objects from the underlying storage completely.
 Reasons for this include cost-reduction and privacy policies.

-Garbage collection rules in lakeFS define for how long to retain objects after they have been deleted. lakeFS provides a Spark program to hard-delete objects whose retention period has ended according to the GC rules.

-This program does not remove any commits: you will still be able to use commits containing hard-deleted objects, but trying to read these objects from lakeFS will result in a `410 Gone` HTTP status.
-{: .note}

-[lakeFS Cloud](https://lakefs.cloud) users enjoy a managed Garbage Collection service, and do not need to run this Spark program.
+The garbage collection job is a Spark program that removes the following from the underlying storage:
+1. _Uncommitted objects_ that are no longer accessible
+   * For example, objects deleted before ever being committed.
+2. _Committed objects_ that are considered expired according to retention rules you define.

+{% include toc.html %}

+## Understanding retention rules

 {: .note }

-{% include toc.html %}

-## Understanding Garbage Collection
+Without retention rules, only inaccessible uncommitted objects will be removed by the job.

 For every branch, the GC job retains deleted objects for the number of days defined for the branch.
 In the absence of a branch-specific rule, the default rule for the repository is used.
 If an object is present in more than one branch ancestry, it's retained according to the rule with the largest number of days between those branches.
-That is, it's hard-deleted only after the retention period has ended for all relevant branches.
+That is, it's removed only after the retention period has ended for all relevant branches.

 Example GC rules for a repository:
 ```json